Daytron/daytron-money/README.md

 #####<a name='conversion'></a>Conversion
 <sup><a href='#home'>[back to top]</a></sup>

 You can convert currency `Money` to another currency using `CurrencyExchange` class.
-This class uses `ConversionClient` to connect to an external API (see [getexchangerates]). `CurrencyExchange` is a singleton class to minimize overloading the server with requests.
+This class uses `ConversionClient` to connect to an external API (see [fixer.io]). `CurrencyExchange` is a singleton class to minimize overloading the server with requests.
 Conversion can be done through the following example.
 ```java
 MoneyFactory moneyFactory = new MoneyFactory("USD");